The IVF Timeline: How Long Does it Take?

 • You can begin another IVF cycle as soon as you would like.

-Timeline for IVF with a Frozen Embryo Transfer
+Timeline for IVF With a Frozen Embryo Transfer

 Frozen embryo transfers are performed for a number of reasons, including:

-• Failed fresh transfer.
+• Failed fresh transfer

-• Genetic testing–all genetically tested embryos must be frozen.
+• Genetic testing (all genetically tested embryos must be frozen)

-• The uterus is not ready for embryo transfer following the stimulation cycle of IVF.
+• The uterus is not ready for embryo transfer following the stimulation cycle

-For patients who opt not to undergo a fresh embryo transfer, the protocol is called a “Freeze all IVF cycle” in which all embryos are frozen for future FETs.
+For patients who opt not to undergo a fresh embryo transfer, the protocol is called a “freeze-all IVF cycle,” in which all embryos are frozen for future FETs.

 The freeze-all process follows these steps: